Finding neighbors in high-dimensional space

 • Implement a SomeNewParam S4 class that inherits from BiocNeighborParam.

 • Implement a defineBuilder() method, dispatching on a matrix type for X= and a SomeNewParam type for BNPARAM=.
-This should call into C++ and return an external pointer to an instance of a BiocNeighbors::Builder (see definition in BiocNeighbors.h).
+This should call into C++ and return a list containing builder, an external pointer to an instance of a BiocNeighbors::Builder (see definition in BiocNeighbors.h); and class, the constructor for the new SomeNewIndex class.

-No new methods are required for findKNN(), queryNeighbors(), etc. as the existing methods can be directly used with a pointer to a BiocNeighbors::Prebuilt instance.
+No new methods are required for findKNN(), queryNeighbors(), etc. as a BiocNeighborGeneric method is already available for each generic.
 This approach also allows the new method to be used in C++ code of downstream packages that accept a BiocNeighbors::Prebuilt instance.

 Session information